samuelgfeller/slim-starter/README.md

 ## Features

-The base for this project was the official [Slim-Skeleton](https://github.com/slimphp/Slim-Skeleton) and Odan's [slim4-skeleton](https://github.com/odan/slim4-skeleton) but with a lot of additional opinionated features and examples such as:
+This project, unlike the official [Slim-Skeleton](https://github.com/slimphp/Slim-Skeleton) and Odan's [slim4-skeleton](https://github.com/odan/slim4-skeleton) has some additional opinionated features and examples such as:

 * Pages rendered by a [template renderer](https://samuel-gfeller.ch/docs/Template-Rendering)